 The Packers received first-place votes from three of our voters, including me.
-But ESPN.com senior writer John Clayton left them off his ballot because, as he told Tim Graham in an exclusive interview, "I couldn't vote for the Packers because it is a community ownership, not a normal ownership.
-It's not as though when one owner makes the decisions and has to stand up for the praise or criticism.
+But ESPN.com senior writer John Clayton left them off his ballot because, as he told Tim Graham in an exclusive interview: "I couldn't vote for the Packers because it is a community ownership, not a normal ownership.
+It's not as though one owner makes the decisions and has to stand up for the praise or criticism.
 Assigned the chance to vote for ownership, I felt more comfortable voting for individual owners or family owners."

 My feeling is that the Packers' structure eliminates some of the worst traits of professional sports owners while, at least in their case, not sacrificing operational efficiency.